 Many advisors, myself included, argue that net worth is one of the single most important indicators of financial health.
 If this isn’t something that you keep track of on a monthly basis, take the month to check in on it.
 It consists of a simple analysis of your assets and your liabilities.
 I’ve created a spreadsheet you can use to help you out with your calculation.

 February — Get SMART

-After reviewing 2017, you’ll have a better idea of any areas where there are gaps between where you wanted to go and where you ended up.
-You can use those gaps to set goals for 2018.
+After reviewing 2018, you’ll have a better idea of any areas where there are gaps between where you wanted to go and where you ended up.
+You can use those gaps to set goals for 2019.
 I’m a huge fan of SMART goals.
 These goals are Specific Measurable Achievable Realistic and Time-based.
 It’s not enough to say, I want to save more money this year.
-It’s better to say I want to max out my Roth IRA by the end of 2018.
+It’s better to say I want to max out my Roth IRA by the end of 2019.
 That gives you a specific amount, with a definitive time frame from which you can track your progress.
-Research has shown it also helps to write down your goals and to approach them two or three tasks at a time.
+Research has shown it also helps to write down your goals and to approach them one task at a time.
 Once you achieve one, check it off and start another.

 March — Tax Review

 I know, I know, many people think of April as tax month.
 But leaving your tax return until the last minute only increases your chances of making a mistake or missing a deduction.
 So do yourself or your tax preparer a favor and get your tax documents together in March.
 The earlier you have the return done the more time you have to make any adjustments that you find necessary.